openturns/otagrum/python/doc/index.rst

   - define discretized aGrUM distributions from OpenTURNS distributions
   - extract marginal distributions of aGrUM Bayesian networks as OpenTURNS distributions
+  - define and estimate bayesian networks parameterized by local conditional copula functions for each node (CBN)

 User documentation
 ------------------